csabapalfi/web-perf-like-its-2017/slides.md

 * doing web for about 10 years, lots of different sites

-* now: consultant at HomeAway
+* now: consultant at HomeAway, vacation rentals

 * helping out with landing pages, we care about performance